Guidance on Congressional Meetings

 In the Senate, the important health committees are Finance and Health, Education, Labor and Pensions (HELP).
 In the House, Ways and Means and Energy and Commerce are the primary health committees.
 The members of the Health Subcommittees of the Ways and Means and the Energy and Commerce Committees are especially important targets, due to their jurisdiction over specific health issues.
 The Labor, Health and Human Services Subcommittees of the House and Senate Appropriations Committees determine levels of discretionary funding for many health professions programs, and federal agencies.
 For a listing of the Members who reside on these key committees, please consult the document, “Key Committee Information,” which is also posted with these materials.

-Members of these key Committees above, as well as Members of House and Senate leadership, are considered ACP priority targets because they have the most influence over issues of importance to the College.
-Lists of committee members are also contained in the pocketsize 115th Congressional Directory, which will be available at Leadership Day.
-To find out who your Member of Congress is, click on Find Your Elected Officials located on the Legislative Action Center and follow the prompts.
+Members of these key Committees above, as well as Members of House and Senate leadership, typically have the most influence over issues of importance to the College, which is why ACP spends a considerable amount of time and effort trying to meet with those lawmakers.
+Lists of those committee members are also contained in the pocketsize 115th Congressional Directory, which will be available at Leadership Day.
+To find out who your Member of Congress is, click on Find Your Elected Officials located on the Leadership Day webpage and follow the prompts.
 A pronunciation guide for Members of Congress is available to help you with the more frequently mispronounce names.